-\begin{theorem} Suppose that a Noetherian ring $R$ is a birational derived splinter (for instance if $R$ is pseudo-rational, or excellent and one of $F$-rational, BCM-rational or $+$-rational).
+Our discussion so far yields the following result. \begin{theorem} Suppose that a Noetherian ring $R$ is a birational derived splinter (for instance if $R$ is pseudo-rational, or excellent and one of $F$-rational, BCM-rational or $+$-rational).
 Suppose that $J \subseteq R$ is an ideal that locally has analytic spread $\leq n$.
 Then for every integer $k > 0$

 \end{theorem} \begin{proof} We may assume that $R$ is a normal local domain.
 Let $Y$ denote the blowup of $\overline{J^{n+k-1}}$.
-We may also assume that $R$ is strictly Henselian (see \cite[Proposition 1.6.2]{SwansonHuneke.integralclosure} and note that blowups commute with flat base change) and so assume $R$ has infinite residue field.
+We may also assume that $R$ is strictly Henselian (see \cite[Proposition 1.6.2]{SwansonHuneke.integralclosure} and \autoref{rem.HenselizationPreservesBiratDerSplint}, and note that blowups commute with flat base change) and so assume $R$ has infinite residue field.